Host For: Gay/Bisexual Male Suicide Problems

 “Outright Harm and Indifference” by Mental Health Professions: to 1973/1992

-The profession of psychiatry decreed adult homosexuality as a “Mental
+psychiatry decreed adult homosexuality as a “Mental Disorder”,

-Statistical Manual of Mental Health Disorders in 1973/74 and completely
+(Diagnostic Statistical Manual of Mental Health Disorders in

-that was not pathologised nor minoritised by developmental psychologists.
+part of adolescence that was not pathologised nor minoritised by

-it a rare “sexual minority” status) that it could be ignored.
-This outcome
+few (giving it a rare “sexual minority” status) that it could be

 Avoidance & Indifference: 1973-2000 (For a summary, see: Tremblay & Ramsay, 2003a)

 American/Canadian Psychology (1994): What contemporary psychology had been doing to advance the knowledge and understanding of homosexual development is best summed up in the title of a paper “"I only read about myself on bathroom walls": the need for research on the mental health of lesbians and gay men” (Rothblum, 1994).
 Some recent improvements have been described by Phillips et al. (2003) and Morrow (2003), the latter noting that serious problems still exist: “Lesbian, gay, and bisexual (LGB) concerns continue to be underrepresented in the counseling literature, although progress was made in the 1990s in the content and quantity of literature dealing with these issues.
 Despite progress in several areas, the scholarship on specific marginalized groups within the LGB community is particularly sparse: LGB people of color, bisexual women and men, lesbian women, LGB people with disabilities, and transgendered individuals.”
 Phillips et al. (2003) also noted the lack of “attention to within-group differences (e.g., bisexual people and LGB people of color).”